Estimated Reading Time: 14 mins

 Reflecting

-Many years ago, Anita used to run everything and for lack of better words – my life was a complete shambles.
+Many years ago, Anita ran everything — and for want of better words, my life was in complete disarray.

-Depression, severe anxiety, over-eating, weight gain, insomnia, severe fatigue, fear, insecurities, social anxiety, hopelessness, impulsive spending, extreme self-criticism, suicidal thinking, body dysmorphia, impulsive behaviour, you name it – that was my life.
+Depression, severe anxiety, over-eating, weight gain, insomnia, severe fatigue, fear, insecurity, social anxiety, hopelessness, impulsive spending, self-criticism, suicidal thinking, body dysmorphia, impulsive reactions, you name it — that was my life.

 Image by Ketut Subiyanto on pexels

-Life got so bad even on normal days I was experiencing PTSD (Post-Traumatic Stress Disorder).
+Life became so bad that even on my ‘better’ days, I was experiencing symptoms of PTSD (Post-Traumatic Stress Disorder).

-Eventually, when I was really up against it and trying to persuade myself against ending my own life, I spoke to a health professional and was put on Sertraline – an anti-depressant.
+Eventually, once I found I was trying to dissuade myself against ending my own life, I spoke to a health professional and was put on Sertraline — an anti-depressant.

 Image by SHVETS Production on pexels

-Knowing how I operate now, it’s almost impossible for me to believe this use to be my life but it’s taken and still takes, a lot of work.
+Knowing how I operate now, it’s almost impossible for me to believe this used to be my life, but it’s taken and still takes a lot of work.

-The point I’m making is, by building up and strengthening myself at my core, I can handle the PMDD much more tactfully than my past.
+The point I’m making is, due to the self-development work I’ve done, I handle PMDD much more tactfully than my past.

 Image by Tima Miroshnichenko on pexels

-On most days, it feels unfair that I ever developed such a mind battling condition in the first place.
+On most days, it feels unfair that I ever developed this condition in the first place.

-The process I go through to manage it as effectively as possible has made me realise however, that I’m special.
+The process I go through to manage it as effectively as possible, however, has made me realise the power of my uniqueness — and you are too.

 Image by Vlada Karpovich on pexels

-Whether you’ve got the condition under control or you’re experiencing the worst of it, you’re a special individual because most people will never know exactly how much you truly deal with.
+Whether you’ve got the condition under control, or you’re experiencing the worst of it, you’re a special individual because most people will never know exactly what it takes.

 Image by Denniz Futalan on pexels